sarahalexander9/BookStore/README.md

 This application is meant to keep track of books a user wants to read before the end of the year.

-Run the server, then npm run start!
+Run the server, then (in the bookable folder) npm run start!

 This README would normally document whatever steps are necessary to get the application up and running.